 any additional information EOAI may require.

-The disclosure must be provided to EOAI and distributed to all Residents, Legal Representatives, or Resident Representatives, if applicable, the Long-Term Care Ombudsman, and the Residents’ invoked Health Care Proxies, if applicable.
+The disclosure must be provided to EOAI and distributed to all Residents, Legal Representatives, or Resident Representatives, if applicable, the Long-Term Care Ombudsman, and the Residents’ Health Care Agents, if applicable.

-Any changes to the Residence’s disclosure statement must be provided in advance to EOAI, and subsequently provided to all Residents, Legal Representatives, or Resident Representatives, if applicable, the Long-Term Care Ombudsman, and the Residents’ invoked Health Care Proxies, if applicable.
+Any changes to the Residence’s disclosure statement must be provided in advance to EOAI, and subsequently provided to all Residents, Legal Representatives, or Resident Representatives, if applicable, the Long-Term Care Ombudsman, and the Residents’ Health Care Agents, if applicable.

 12.09: Compliance Reviews and Findings of Noncompliance of Assisted Living Residences